NachoCordoba/prex-back/README.md

 ## Requirements

 **Important:**
-The system requires Node.js version > 19.
+The system was developed and tested on Node.js version 19.9.0.

 ## Installation